TMJ jaw and facial pain are part of a group of symptoms related to TMD.

 Do you ever experience an annoying ringing in your ears?

-Or worse yet, do you constantly suffer from stress headaches?
+Or worse yet, do you constantly suffer from stress, tension, and migraine headaches?

 The temporomandibular joint is commonly known as the jaw joint or TMJ.
 It is a very complex structure that is located in an intricate area of bones that works in harmony with many areas of the body which all can be affected when it is not functioning properly.